danielver02/ALPS/input.md

 Name of input array, located in 'distribution' folder.

 **`Bessel_zero`**
-Maximum amplitude of Bessel function to determine `nmax`.
-Test.
+Maximum amplitude of Bessel function to determine nmax.

 **`numiter`**
 Maximum number of iterations in secant method.